IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Article 3 requires states to ensure men enjoy their rights in their totality and on and equal basis with women.[^80] States are required to "take all necessary steps"[^81] to ensure men enjoy all Covenant rights, and to "take account of the factors which impede"[^82] men's equal enjoyment of their rights.

-Article 26 requires states to ensure men are equal before the law, and have equal protection of the law.
+Article 26 of ICCPR requires states to ensure men are equal before the law, and have equal protection of the law.
 States are required "to make such changes to domestic laws and practices as are necessary to ensure their conformity with the Covenant."[^83] requires equality before courts and tribunals. requires equal participation in public life.

 ### Representation in decision making
 States must ensure that men are represented in decision making.
 This is not limited to having men present, but must ensure that men's needs and human rights are considered so that men benefit from the decisions that are made.